dogweather/forkful/content/en/c/good-coding-practices/logging.md

   \ during its runtime, providing a tangible review of its behavior and performance.\u2026"
 lastmod: '2024-03-13T22:45:00.517215-06:00'
 model: gpt-4-0125-preview
-summary: "Logging in C involves recording the flow and notable events of a program\
-  \ during its runtime, providing a tangible review of its behavior and performance.\u2026"
+summary: Logging in C involves recording the flow and notable events of a program during its runtime, providing a tangible review of its behavior and performance.
 title: Logging
 weight: 17
 ---